dreamking60/d3-start-to-finish-leanpub/manuscript/33 PRACTICAL Finishing touches.md

 We've added a `<div>` element for the header just before the controls.
 We've also added a `<div>` element for the footer.

-We now add CSS for the header and footer:
+Now add CSS for the header and footer:

 {caption: "css/style.css"}
 ```css